rotki/rotki/docs/api.rst

    :reqjson list[string] tx_hashes: An optional list of transaction hashes to filter for.
 This will make it an EVM event query.
    :reqjson list[string] counterparties: An optional list of counterparties to filter by.
 List of strings.
 This will make it an EVM event query.
 We currently have a special exception for ``"eth2"`` as a counterparty.
 It filters for all eth staking events if given.
 It can't be given along with other counterparties in a filter.
 Or with an entry types filter.
    :reqjson list[string] products: An optional list of product type to filter by.
 List of strings.
 This will make it an EVM event query.
+   :reqjson list[string] addresses: An optional list of EVM addresses to filter by in the set of counterparty addresses.
+This will make it an EVM event query.
    :reqjson list[int] validator_indices: An optional list of validator indices to filter by.
 This makes it an EthStakingevent query

    **Example Response**: